Are LLMs Better than Reported? Detecting Label Errors and Mitigating Their Effect on Model Performance: Implications of Mislabeled Data

 \subsection{Training on Mislabeled Data}

 Training on mislabeled data can harm model performance and stability, as learning from errors makes it harder to identify consistent patterns.
-The impact depends on various factors , such as the fraction of mislabeled data and the training procedure.
-In this subsection, we show that addressing this issue, even heuristically, significantly improves model's performance on a test set.
+The impact depends on various factors, such as the fraction of mislabeled data and the training procedure.
+In this subsection, we show that addressing this issue, even heuristically, significantly improves the model's performance on a test set.

-\paragraphs{Handling Label Errors.} In order to handle label errors in the training set, and reduce its effect on model performance, we propose two manipulations.
-For both manipulations, we use similar methodology as discussed in this paper, and flag examples where the LLMs $p$ strongly disagree (i.e., above a certain confidence threshold) with the original label.
-The first manipulation is \textit{filtering} flagged examples out, which maintains a "cleaner" yet smaller training set.
+\paragraphn{Handling Label Errors} In order to handle label errors in the training set, and reduce its effect on model performance, we propose two manipulations.
+For both manipulations, we flag examples where the model strongly disagrees with the original label(i.e., with confidence above a certain threshold).
+The first manipulation is \textit{filtering} flagged examples out, which maintains a ``cleaner'' yet smaller training set.
 The second manipulation is label \textit{flipping} for flagged examples, which maintains the same amount of data, but may also cause harm if flipping too many correct labels.

-\paragraphs{Experimental Setup.} We set the training set to be the additional data examples from the datasets (i.e., MNBM, BEGIN, VitaminC, PAWS), which are disjoint from the test set.
-Note that we posses gold labels for the test set alnoe, while for the training set we only extract $p$ via GPT4 and PaLM2.
+\paragraphn{Experimental Setup} We set the training set to be the additional data examples from the datasets (i.e., MNBM, BEGIN, VitaminC, PAWS), which are disjoint from the test set.
+Note that we posses gold labels for the test set alone, while for the training set we only extract the confidence.
 The finetuning procedure includes splitting the training set into train and validation sets, and fine-tuning on the train set.
-We report results averaged over five seeds.
+We report average results of five seeds.

 As an ablation study, we also apply these manipulations on a random subset of examples rather than the flagged examples.
-TThe ablation study aims to maintain a consistent number of training examples, while the ablation for flipping aims to address the claim that in some cases, a relatively small fraction of label errors may be even considered as a noise that improves model robustness (e.g., as in label perturbation \citep{mixup} or label smoothing \citep{label_smoothing}).
+The ablation study aims to maintain a consistent number of training examples, while the ablation for flipping aims to address the claim that in some cases, a relatively small fraction of label errors may be even considered as a noise that improves model robustness (e.g., as in label perturbation \citep{mixup} or label smoothing \citep{label_smoothing}).